 Depending on your individual health - metabolism, eating habits, and medications - some people experience a detoxification once they start using organic products.
 You may see a worsening of symptoms before things clear up.
 This means that your body is simply eliminating the toxins stored in your body over time.
 Human skin cells are renewed every 4-5 weeks, which should give a good indication of the possible duration of your 'detox'.
 The products should not dry your skin out

 - I have psoriasis, which products should I use?

-Either the Rejuvenating or Soothing Moisturiser would be suitable.
-If the skin is still dry, I suggest mixing the moisturiser in the palm of your hand with a few drops of either the Rejuvenessence or Ambrosia Essence, which will provide extra nourishment.
+Either the Rejuvenating or Soothing Moisturizer would be suitable.
+If the skin is still dry, I suggest mixing the moisturizer in the palm of your hand with a few drops of either the Rejuvenessence or Ambrosia Essence, which will provide extra nourishment.
 Using the Rose Monsoon Hydrating Mist during the day will soothe and hydrate your skin.
 We also suggest In-Liven to recolonise your intestinal tract with healthy bacteria.